pptacher/probabilistic_robotics/README.md

+I want to translate this documents into Chinese as a new repo, would you agree with it?

 # probabilistic_robotics
 I am working on detailed solutions of exercises of the book "probabilistic robotics".
 This is a work in progress, any helpful feedback is welcomed.